North Korea–Russia relations: Soviet Union

 Soviet troops invaded the Japanese colony of Korea in 1945; by the agreement with the U.S., the 38th parallel was the dividing line with Moscow in charge to the north and Washington to the South.
 North Korea came under the control of the Soviet Civil Administration and People's Committee of North Korea from 1945 to 1948.
 In December 1945, the Soviets installed Kim as first secretary of the North Korean Branch Bureau of the Communist Party of Korea.
 As chairman of the committee, Kim was "the top Korean administrative leader in the North," though he was still de facto subordinate to Soviet General Terentii Shtykov until the Chinese intervention in the Korean War.
-Then, on 9 September 1948, the Democratic People's Republic of Korea (DPRK) was officially established.
+On 10 July 1948, the Democratic People's Republic of Korea (DPRK) was officially established.
 On 12 October, the Soviet Union recognized the DPRK as the sovereign government of the entire peninsula, including the south.

 Archival material suggests that North Korea's decision to invade South Korea was Kim's initiative, not a Soviet one.
 Evidence suggests that Soviet intelligence, through its espionage sources in the US government and British SIS, had obtained information on the limitations of US atomic bomb stockpiles as well as defense program cuts, leading Stalin to conclude that the Truman administration would not intervene in Korea.
 The Soviet 64th Fighter Aviation Corps took part in the Korean War where they provided North Korea and China with badly needed pilots.
 The Soviet Union had provided much support to North Korea during the Cold War.
 As part of the Communist bloc, North Korea received major Soviet military and political support during the Cold War.

 In 1956, at the 2nd Plenary Session of the 3rd Central Committee, leading pro-China Korean figures known as the Yan'an faction attempted to remove Kim Il Sung from power with the support of China and the Soviet Union, but failed.
 This incident has become known as the August faction incident and forms the historical basis for North Korean fears of Chinese interference.
-A joint Soviet-Chinese delegation co-headed by Anastas Mikoyan and Peng Dehuai were sent to Pyongyang to instruct Kim Il Sung to cease any purge and reinstate the leaders of the Yan'an and Soviet factions in September 1956, leading Kim to backtack partially.
+A joint Soviet-Chinese delegation co-headed by Anastas Mikoyan and Peng Dehuai were sent to Pyongyang to instruct Kim Il Sung to cease any purge and reinstate the leaders of the Yan'an and Soviet factions in September 1956, leading Kim to backtrack partially.